gabonator/LA104/readme.md

   - DCF77 decoding application with visualization
   - manual & text reader app (100%)
   - solve problem how to pass file as argument to app run through gui shell (100% only using file manager)
+  - ESP8266 AP webserver using AT commands (100% simple webserver with file system listing, using promises)

 #### In progress
   - usb apps & screenshotter do not work reliably after last changes (partially fixed, needs more testing)
   - advanced IR remote control (record & play)
   - add manuals to all folders with brief description what which program does
-  - ESP8266 AP webserver using AT commands
+  - CC1101 RF waveform recorder / player (15% 41alchemy, stability problems with larger codebase)
+  - Setup debugging environment to determine the reason why app crashes at start when reaches some specific codebase size

 #### TODO list
+  - ESP8266 AP scanner & password guesser (integration with UPC automatic password generator)
   - SIMCOM test app
   - demonstration of hybrid app - SIMCOM test app running on PC/MAC and communicatiog through USB to UART
   - sometimes loading of elf crashes when it was recently rewritten (invalidating cached buffer should help)